carsonwright/quark/README.md

 # Quark

-A tool that mimicks some of jQuery and underscore in its functionality.
+A tool that mimicks a small amount of jQuery and underscore in its functionality, but is designed to be super modular so that you only have to include what you need.

 ### Selecting Something
 ```